edawgsnizzle/UB-AIMNAS/README.md

 # UB AIM
-Extended version of Unfinished Business includings more towns and quests using SMEAGOL's AIMNAS item mod.
+Extended BigMaps version of Unfinished Business includings more towns and quests using SMEAGOL's AIMNAS item mod.